dvd998/apartment-data-analysis/README.md

 # apartment-data-analysis
-Web scrapping of apartment rental website and data analysis
+Web scrapping of apartment rental website in Serbia and data analysis.

 This projects consist of three parts: